caranicas/phaser-steering-beahviors/readme.md

-Note this is not production ready.
-Will be working on fully fledged demos once all things are worked out, right now the code is a bit of a mess but with some work you can manually switch out what behavior you would like to see.
+Hope you like lots of script tags and alot of copy and paste.
+But atleast all the demos are separated.

+Wandering is still in progress, but it is so close I can taste it.
+Not sure why I start going and never turn out of it.

--- Current Working Behaviors
+-- Current Working Behaviors --

 - Seeking
 - Flocking
 - Object Avoidance

--- On the Docket
+-- On the Docket --
 - Wandering
 - Follow
 - Flee
 - Arrival

+-- Things that need doing --
+- Bower
+- More objects, inherit all the things!
+- Learn better markdown